Shasta Lake fishing for king salmon, rainbow trout, and brown trout

 shasta lake guide fishing report:

-9/16- Shasta Lake rainbow trout fishing is currently very good.
+10/20- Shasta Lake rainbow trout fishing is currently fair/good.
 Some days are better than others of course, but more days fall into the better category than not.
-I look for the good fishing to remain through September .
-Most trout are being caught at 100'-115' feet, but there are a lot of fish holding in the 120' foot range.
+The adult trout are moving up into the lake arms and are preparing to spawn soon.
+I look for the good fishing to remain through most of the winter or until dirty lake water slows our bite.
+Most trout are being caught at 15'-30' now that the water temps have cooled.
 Big rainbows and browns are feeding on shad and readily take a shad imitation spoon.
-The trout are usually 2-5 pound specimens right now.
-The use of downriggers is essential now that the fish are deep.
-Trolling UV dodgers in front of spoons seems to be the best bet.
-Don't forget to add scent to your presentations.
+The trout are usually 1-3 pound specimens right now but there is always a small chance for a giant!

 ** We will pick you up and drop you off at your shasta lake house boat rental when you fish with us**